 Lately, a number of studies have shown that women in Malta are far behind those in other European countries in a number of sectors and positions.
 For example, Eurostat reported that while ‘on average, the percentage of women on boards in the EU is 24.6 per cent’, as of 2017, in Malta ‘only seven per cent of board members were women’, making us the bottom ranking country with regards to women serving as company directors or board members – https://www.timesofmalta.com/articles/view/20171122/local/seven-per-cent-of-company-directors-are-women.663724

-On the other hand, although a European study conducted by the European Institute for Gender Equality (EIGE), shows Malta to be at the lower end of the spectrum when it comes to instances of domestic abuse and violence (where the majority of the victims are female), it also concluded that the severity of that violence might be the worse in the EU – https://www.timesofmalta.com/articles/view/20171121/local/severity-of-violence-against-women-in-malta-the-worst.663647
+On the other hand, although a European study conducted by the European Institute for Gender Equality (EIGE), shows Malta to be at the lower end of the spectrum when it comes to instances of domestic abuse and violence (where the majority of the victims are female), read more about domestic violence charges here and learn more about the severity of that violence might be the worse in the EU – https://www.timesofmalta.com/articles/view/20171121/local/severity-of-violence-against-women-in-malta-the-worst.663647

 These current indicators do not paint a comfortable picture, however it is also not as bad as it may sound.
 In fact, a ranking algorithm created by MEPRanking.eu suggests that in certain areas, as in for example politics, women are finally gaining popularity, outranking already established male politicians of the same calibre – https://www.timesofmalta.com/articles/view/20171120/local/maltas-women-meps-outperform-men-ranking-suggests.663624